CMHAAorg/cmhaa-website/site/content/_index.md

 modules:
   - type: split_title_content
     title: Who we are
-    leadtext: We are a business-led, expert-guided alliance of Australian business leaders who have come together for the first time, united in our focus to facilitate change and embed good mental health practice within workplaces in a sustainable and measurable way.
+    leadtext: We are a business-led, expert-guided member organisation dedicated to transforming workplaces into mentally healthy environments for our people.
     content: Why?
 Because we know that we can do better, and that doing better begins with business leaders prioritising mental health in ways that are experienced by all of their employees.
 We also know that when businesses